SPHK2

 Sphingosine kinase 2 is a protein that in humans is encoded by the SPHK2 gene.

 This gene encodes one of two sphingosine kinase isozymes that catalyze the phosphorylation of sphingosine into sphingosine 1-phosphate.
 Sphingosine 1-phosphate mediates many cellular processes including migration, proliferation and apoptosis, and also plays a role in several types of cancer by promoting angiogenesis and tumorigenesis.
 The encoded protein may play a role in breast cancer proliferation and chemoresistance.
-Alternatively spliced transcript variants encoding multiple isoforms have been observed for this gene. [provided by RefSeq, Aug 2011].
+Alternatively spliced transcript variants encoding multiple isoforms have been observed for this gene.

+The researchers also found that the expression of sphingosine kinase 2 (SphK2) and the secretion of sphingosine-1-phosphate (S1P) were significantly upregulated in the lungs of CS-exposed mice with COPD-like symptoms.